 Long-Range Facility Planning

-To join a focus group, comment on the process or ask a question, fill in the form below and click the Submit button or contact any member of the Facilities Planning Task Force.
+If you have questions about the process or further comments, you are welcome to offer your input.
+To continue the dialogue, ask a question or respond to the process thus far, come to a constituent group meeting and/or fill in the form below and click the Submit button or contact any member of the Facilities Planning Task Force.

 Facilities Planning Task Force members: